18,282 Shares in iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT) Purchased by Jenkins Wealth

 Jenkins Wealth bought a new position in shares of iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT – Get Rating) in the fourth quarter, Holdings Channel.com reports.
 The institutional investor bought 18,282 shares of the exchange traded fund’s stock, valued at approximately $2,496,000. iShares 20+ Year Treasury Bond ETF accounts for 0.8% of Jenkins Wealth’s portfolio, making the stock its 15th biggest holding.

-Other institutional investors have also recently added to or reduced their stakes in the company.
-Creative Financial Designs Inc. ADV lifted its holdings in iShares 20+ Year Treasury Bond ETF by 14.8% in the fourth quarter.
-Creative Financial Designs Inc. ADV now owns 668 shares of the exchange traded fund’s stock valued at $99,000 after acquiring an additional 86 shares during the period.
-Cardinal Strategic Wealth Guidance lifted its holdings in iShares 20+ Year Treasury Bond ETF by 1.1% in the fourth quarter.
-Cardinal Strategic Wealth Guidance now owns 8,375 shares of the exchange traded fund’s stock valued at $1,241,000 after acquiring an additional 95 shares during the period.
-Summit Global Investments lifted its holdings in iShares 20+ Year Treasury Bond ETF by 6.7% in the fourth quarter.
-Summit Global Investments now owns 1,525 shares of the exchange traded fund’s stock valued at $226,000 after acquiring an additional 96 shares during the period.
-Rice Partnership LLC lifted its holdings in iShares 20+ Year Treasury Bond ETF by 21.4% in the fourth quarter.
-Rice Partnership LLC now owns 585 shares of the exchange traded fund’s stock valued at $87,000 after acquiring an additional 103 shares during the period.
-Finally, Ballast Advisors LLC lifted its holdings in iShares 20+ Year Treasury Bond ETF by 0.6% in the fourth quarter.
-Ballast Advisors LLC now owns 18,081 shares of the exchange traded fund’s stock valued at $2,679,000 after acquiring an additional 105 shares during the period.
+Several other institutional investors have also recently added to or reduced their stakes in the stock.
+Creative Financial Designs Inc. ADV lifted its holdings in shares of iShares 20+ Year Treasury Bond ETF by 14.8% during the fourth quarter.
+Creative Financial Designs Inc. ADV now owns 668 shares of the exchange traded fund’s stock worth $99,000 after purchasing an additional 86 shares during the period.
+Cardinal Strategic Wealth Guidance lifted its holdings in shares of iShares 20+ Year Treasury Bond ETF by 1.1% during the fourth quarter.
+Cardinal Strategic Wealth Guidance now owns 8,375 shares of the exchange traded fund’s stock worth $1,241,000 after purchasing an additional 95 shares during the period.
+Summit Global Investments lifted its holdings in shares of iShares 20+ Year Treasury Bond ETF by 6.7% during the fourth quarter.
+Summit Global Investments now owns 1,525 shares of the exchange traded fund’s stock worth $226,000 after purchasing an additional 96 shares during the period.
+Rice Partnership LLC lifted its holdings in shares of iShares 20+ Year Treasury Bond ETF by 21.4% during the fourth quarter.
+Rice Partnership LLC now owns 585 shares of the exchange traded fund’s stock worth $87,000 after purchasing an additional 103 shares during the period.
+Finally, Ballast Advisors LLC lifted its holdings in shares of iShares 20+ Year Treasury Bond ETF by 0.6% during the fourth quarter.
+Ballast Advisors LLC now owns 18,081 shares of the exchange traded fund’s stock worth $2,679,000 after purchasing an additional 105 shares during the period.

 NASDAQ:TLT traded down $2.64 during trading hours on Monday, reaching $111.13.
 The company had a trading volume of 694,012 shares, compared to its average volume of 21,890,943. iShares 20+ Year Treasury Bond ETF has a 1-year low of $111.91 and a 1-year high of $155.12.
 The business’s 50 day moving average price is $119.05 and its 200-day moving average price is $133.43.